2022 FIFA World Cup: Bidding corruption allegations, 2014

-Qatar faced growing pressure over its hosting of the World Cup in relation to allegations over the role of former top football official Mohammed bin Hammam played in securing the bid.
+Some allegations were made over the role of former football official Mohammed bin Hammam played in securing the bid.
 A former employee of the Qatar bid team alleged that several African officials were paid $1.5 million by Qatar.
 She retracted her claims, but later said that she was coerced to do so by Qatari bid officials.
-In March 2014, it was discovered that disgraced former CONCACAF president Jack Warner and his family were paid almost $2 million from a firm linked to Qatar's successful campaign.
-The Federal Bureau of Investigation (FBI) is investigating Warner and his alleged links to the Qatari bid.
+In March 2014, it was discovered that former CONCACAF president Jack Warner and his family were paid almost $2 million from a firm linked to Qatar's successful campaign.

 The Sunday Times published bribery allegations based on a leak of millions of secret documents.
 Five of FIFA's six primary sponsors, Sony, Adidas, Visa, Hyundai, and Coca-Cola, called upon FIFA to investigate the claims.
 Jim Boyce, vice-president of FIFA, stated he would support a re-vote to find a new host if the corruption allegations are proven.
 FIFA completed a lengthy investigation into these allegations and a report cleared Qatar of any wrongdoing.
-Despite the claims, the Qataris insisted that the corruption allegations were being driven by envy and mistrust while Sepp Blatter said it was fueled by racism in the British media.
+Despite the claims, the Qataris insisted that the corruption allegations were being driven by envy and mistrust while Blatter said it was fuelled by racism in the British media.

-In the 2015 FIFA corruption case, Swiss officials, operating under information from the United States Department of Justice, arrested many senior FIFA officials in Zürich, Switzerland and seized physical and electronic records from FIFA's main headquarters.
+In the 2015 FIFA corruption case, Swiss officials, operating under information from the United States Department of Justice, arrested many senior FIFA officials in Zürich and seized physical and electronic records from FIFA's main headquarters.
 The arrests continued in the United States, where several FIFA officers were arrested, and FIFA buildings were raided.
-The arrests were made on the information of at least a $150 million (USD) corruption and bribery scandal.
+The arrests were made on the information of at least a $150 million corruption and bribery scandal.
+From those arrested, $40 million was forfeited under guilty pleas.
+In 2022, the president of the El Salvador soccer association, Reynaldo Vasquez, was sentenced to 16 months in prison in connection to over $350,000 in bribes.

-On 7 June 2015, Phaedra Almajid, the former media officer for the Qatar bid team, claimed that the allegations would result in Qatar not hosting the World Cup.
+Following the corruption case, Phaedra Almajid, the former media officer for the Qatar bid team, claimed that the allegations would result in Qatar not hosting the World Cup.
 In an interview published on the same day, Domenico Scala, the head of FIFA's Audit and Compliance Committee, stated that "should there be evidence that the awards to Qatar and Russia came only because of bought votes, then the awards could be cancelled."